xianellelabayog-commits/filipino-cookbook-api-labayog/README.md

 # 11. Testing Evidence

 The following screenshots present the testing results of the Filipino Cookbook API using Thunder Client.
-Each test verifies the functionality of a specific API endpoint and its corresponding response.

----

 ## A1.
 Public Welcome Route